-Stephen Cavallo begins his fourth year at MSUB and first as the head coach of the women’s soccer team.
+Stephen Cavallo begins his sixth year at MSUB and third as the head coach of the women’s soccer team in 2019-20.

 Cavallo was named the head women’s soccer coach on Dec.
 30, 2016, and previously spent three fall seasons as the assistant women’s soccer coach for the Yellowjackets.